JCMexplains/writing-for-success-2023/textbook.md

 9. The weather was clear yesterday.
 We decided to go on a picnic.
 10. I have never dealt with this client before.
 I know Leonardo has worked with them.
 Let's ask Leonardo for his help.

 ### Commas before and after Interrupting Words

-In conversations, you might interrupt your train of thought by giving more details about what you are talking about.
-In a sentence, you might interrupt your train of thought with a word or phrase called interrupting words.
+In a conversation, you might interrupt yourself to give more details about something you just said.
+In a sentence, you might do the same with *interrupting words*.
 Interrupting words can come at the beginning or middle of a sentence.
 When the interrupting words appear at the beginning of the sentence, a comma appears after the word or phrase.